Nýrsko

 Nýrsko (/cs/; Neuern) is a town in Klatovy District in the Plzeň Region of the Czech Republic.
 It has about 5,000 inhabitants.
+The town is located on the Úhlava River, on the border between the Bohemian Forest Foothills and the Bohemian Forest mountain range.

+Nýrsko was probably founded in the 12th century.
+The main landmark of the town is the Church of Saint Thomas the Apostle.

 Administrative division

 Nýrsko consists of seven municipal parts (in brackets population according to the 2021 census):